Mohamed-Fadel/PrefSecure/README.md

 # PrefSecure
 Android Library For Saving any sensitive Data  (e.g user credentials, passwords, credit cards ,... etc) in cryptographic format

-it is useful for rooted device where the hacker can access your `SharedPreferences` easily.
+it is useful for rooted device as the hacker can access your `SharedPreferences` easily.
 So this is a solution to keep your `Data` Safe.

 # Usage